top of page

 Urban search-and-rescue is considered a “multi-hazard” discipline, as it may be needed for a variety of emergencies or disasters, including earthquakes, hurricanes, typhoons, storms and tornadoes, floods, dam failures, technological accidents, terrorist activities, and hazardous materials releases.
 The events may be slow in developing, as in the case of hurricanes, or sudden, as in the case of earthquakes.

-A task force is really a partnership between local fire departments, law enforcement agencies, federal and local governmental agencies and private companies.
+CA-TF 8 is really a partnership between local fire departments, law enforcement agencies, federal and local governmental agencies and private companies.

 A task force is totally self-sufficient for the first 72 hours of a deployment.